hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 1. I used the [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/StoreOncesList/) to discover the StoreOnce instance that can connect to the cloud protection store and copi﻿ed the id which will be used as the value for storageSystemId as shown in below JSON request body.
 The API used for this is: `GET /backup-recovery/v1beta1/storonces?limit=20&offset=0`.

-The example below displays the creation of the cloud protection store in the HPE GreenLake protection store at Microsoft Azure cloud storage.

 ![Discover deployed StoreOnce to create cloud protection store](/img/api-discover-storeonce.png)